 "Barney was by my side during our eight years in the White House," Bush said.
 "He never discussed politics and was always a faithful friend.
 Laura and I will miss our pal."

-With public access to the White House more restricted in the aftermath of 9/11, first lady Laura Bush sent Barney out to prowl the building with the camera.
+Public access to the White House was more restricted in the aftermath of Sept.
+11, so Barney was chosen to prowl the building with the camera.
 Barney Cam's 4.5-minute video tour of the mansion decorations was such a hit that his movies became an annual feature for the rest of Bush's presidency.

-Later videos later included Miss Beazley, the Bush family's other Scottish terrier, and even high-profile guests including cameos by country singer Alan Jackson and former British Prime Minister Tony Blair.
+Later videos later included Miss Beazley, the Bush family's other Scottish terrier, and high-profile cameos by country singer Alan Jackson and former British Prime Minister Tony Blair.

 A burial is planned at the former president's ranch in Central Texas, where Bush says Barney, "a fierce armadillo hunter," loved to accompany him while fishing for bass.